Ultimate guide to the south of France (2025)

 The best time to visit the south of France is during the shoulder seasons – spring (April to May) and autumn (September to October).

-Summer, from June to August, offers warm weather and plenty of cultural events, but it’s also the busiest time, particularly in popular places like St. Tropez, Nice, and Cannes.
+Summer, from June to August, is the warmest time, but it’s also the busiest time, particularly in popular places like St. Tropez, Nice, and Cannes.

 Winter in the south of France is mild, so it’s a good option if you prefer it to be a bit quieter (and with lower prices).
 Coastal towns like Marseille and Antibes are lively year-round, and you’ll have more space to enjoy local attractions without the hustle of tourists.